 A number of offerings are available to challenge students in their areas of strength.
-We support high performing students by offering differentiated instruction in all classes as well as challenging enrichment offerings such as Spanish, 21st century learning, play production, advanced art, robotics, Dana's Marine Advanced Technology Education team, and MathCounts.
+We support high performing students by offering differentiated instruction in all classes as well as challenging enrichment offerings such as Spanish, Project Lead the Way (PLTW), GATE PLTW, play production, advanced art, symphonic band, and Herndon Memorial Science Competition team.
 Parents can request that their child be tested for the GATE program and others have been identified for GATE by a former district.